Sergio-PS/Portfolio/README.md

 # Portfolio
-Contains some projects that I have done\n
+Contains some projects that I have done.
 Some are not complete due to lack of time